Płaszów Concentration Camp in Kraków

 The Old Grey House at the gates of Płaszów Concentration Camp, Kraków, Poland

-The Old Grey House which was situated in the centre of the operational Płaszów Camp, now stands at the current access point.
-It had been sadistically used as a prison within the camp to hold prisoners who had failed to perform well, or for some who disobeyed orders.
+The Old Grey House, once situated in the centre of the operational Płaszów Camp, now stands near the present-day access point.
+During the war it was used as a prison within the camp, a place where prisoners who failed to perform hard labour adequately — or who simply disobeyed orders — were punished.

 The Old Cemetery, Plaszow